sungjungk/whoopsie_killer/README.md

 ## Basic operation
 When a program has been crashed, Linux system tries to create a '.crash' file on '/var/crash/' directory with python script located in '/usr/share/apport/apport'.
 The file contains a series of system crash information including core dump, syslog, stack trace, memory map info, etc.
-A user is given read and write permission to the file.
 After then, whoopsie parses key-value pairs in ‘.crash’ file and encodes it into binary json (bson) format.
 Lastly, whoopsie forwards the data to a remotely connected Ubuntu error report system.